welzlc/javascript-ecosystem-exercises/4-modularization-webpack-loaders/Readme.md

 ## Transpiling ES6 to ES5
 1. Create webpack config and define entry file and bundle path
 1. Install babel-loader as dev dependency
-1. Add babel-loader, babel-preset-es2015, babel-core to webpack config
+1. Add babel-loader, babel-preset-env, babel-core to webpack config
 1. Adjust npm script "build"
-1. Generate bundle with webpack
+1. Generate bundle with webpack __beware__: The official babel-loader docs on github tell you to add ``@babel/preset-env`` to the presets, however you need to use ``env`` with this version.
 1. Confirm that bundle is ES5 code

 ## Import Bootstrap CSS